pablobernabeu/website-files/content/applications-and-dashboards/Bernabeu-etal-2017-modalitynorms/index.md

 ## Non-Shiny version published on RPubs

 A reduced, non-Shiny version was also created to increase the availability of the content.
 Removing some reactivity features allows the dashboard to be published as a standard, static website (i.e., on a personal website, on [RPubs](rpubs.com), etc.), without the need for a back-end Shiny server.
-Note that this type of website is dubbed 'static', but it can retain multiple interactive features thanks to Javascript-based tools under the hood, as allowed by R packages such as `leaflet` for maps, `DT` for tables, `plotly` for plots, etc.
+Note that this type of website is dubbed 'static', but it can retain multiple interactive features thanks to Javascript-based tools under the hood, allowed by R packages such as `leaflet` for maps, `DT` for tables, `plotly` for plots, etc.

 To create the Flexdashboard-only version departing from the Flexdashboard-Shiny version, I added a setting in the header of the script